 Neither the laws of Chile nor the Registrant's constitutive documents provide for the indemnification of directors or officers.
-However, under Chilean law, when a director or officer of a corporation acts within the scope of his or her authority, the corporation will be responsible for any resulting liabilities or expenses as long as the director or officer acted in a manner consistent with the fiduciary duties imosed on officers or directors by Chilean law.
+However, under Chilean law, when a director or officer of a corporation acts within the scope of his or her authority, the corporation will answer for any resulting liabilities or expenses.